jupyter-book/thebe/docs/examples/custom_activate_button.rst

 ======================

 There are many ways you can activate Thebe.
-In this case, we'll add a custom button to our page, instead of using the built in UI widgets and configure it to **bootstrap** Thebe once it is clicked.
+In this case, we'll add a custom button to our page (instead of using the built in UI widgets) and configure it to **bootstrap** Thebe once it is clicked.

 As before we setup Thebe with a basic configuration.